 Indigenous communities can take advantage of this energy-saving program by Aki Energy and Manitoba Hydro to learn how to install and maintain geothermal heat pump systems and to apply for affordable financing to cover the cost of installation.

 And that covers it!
-That is everything that Manitoba homeowners should know about in 2018.
+That is everything that Manitoba homeowners should know about this year.
 Now you can use that extra money for investments, saving for a child’s college fund, or best of all, Jets season tickets!